KatCodes7/healthcare-sql-claims-analysis/README.md

 ## Healthcare Cost Trends by Age Group

-Inpatient reimbursement shows a clear upward trend with age, peaking in the “Very Old” group, which suggests increased reliance on intensive healthcare services in later life stages.
+Inpatient reimbursement increases with age, peaking in the “Very Old” group, suggesting a greater reliance on intensive and high-cost healthcare services in later life stages.

-In contrast, outpatient reimbursement remains relatively consistent across age groups, indicating that routine care utilization is stable, while cost escalation is primarily driven by inpatient services.
+In contrast, outpatient reimbursement remains relatively stable across age groups, indicating that routine care utilization is consistent, while cost escalation is primarily driven by inpatient services.

-This pattern highlights inpatient care as a key driver of cost growth in aging populations.
+This highlights inpatient care as a key contributor to rising healthcare costs in aging populations.

 ---

 ## Chronic Condition Impact on Reimbursement

-Beneficiaries with diabetes incurred substantially higher healthcare costs compared to those without diabetes, with average inpatient reimbursement (4870.62) more than double that of non-diabetic patients (1830.82).
+Beneficiaries with diabetes incur significantly higher healthcare costs compared to those without diabetes.
+Average inpatient reimbursement for diabetic patients (4870.62) is more than double that of non-diabetic patients (1830.82).

-A similar trend is observed in outpatient reimbursement, indicating consistently higher utilization across care settings.
+A similar pattern is observed in outpatient reimbursement, indicating consistently higher utilization across care settings.

-These findings suggest that diabetes is a key driver of healthcare cost escalation and highlight the importance of targeted chronic condition management strategies to reduce long-term healthcare expenditure.
+These findings suggest that diabetes is a major driver of healthcare cost escalation and emphasize the importance of proactive chronic condition management strategies.

 ---

 ## High-Cost Beneficiary Patterns

-High-cost utilization was concentrated largely among beneficiaries in the “Old” and “Very Old” age groups, with the top records showing total reimbursement amounts between $171,190 and $262,720.
+High-cost utilization is concentrated among beneficiaries in the “Old” and “Very Old” groups, with top reimbursement values ranging from $171,190 to $262,720.

-These results suggest that a relatively small subset of beneficiaries accounts for a disproportionate share of healthcare spending, reinforcing the importance of identifying high-cost populations for targeted intervention, care coordination, and cost-containment efforts.
+This indicates that a relatively small subset of beneficiaries accounts for a disproportionate share of total healthcare spending, highlighting opportunities for targeted intervention, care coordination, and cost containment.

 ---